xiaoxiaoxh/OMAD/README.md

 Deformations for Pose Estimation and
 Retrieval" (BMVC2021).

-The code and dataset will be released in a few days!
+The code and the dataset will be released in a few days!